Questions & Answers

 Another source for belting is Quality Belt Service.
 Call Steve at 303-929-7777

 How tight do I run my tracks?
 Tracks run too tight will never skip a tooth on the sprocket when turning and will wear tracks parts excessively.
-Tracks run too loose will skip constantly while turning and may walk off the wheels.
+Tracks run too loose will skip constantly while turning and may walk off the wheels if extremely loose.
 Ideal tension keeps the sprockets from skipping too often and prevents the tracks from walking off.
 An occasional skip in a turn is O.K.
 When feeling the outside edge of the track at the midpoint of the cat, It should flex up and down approximately 4-6 inches when pulled up and down by hand.
-It should not feel tight but should not flop - somewhere in between.
+It should not feel tight but should not flop or sag - somewhere in between.

 Replacement parts for Thiokol, DMC, or LMC, call Dan at Snowcat Service in Salt Lake City Utah at 801- 893-2297.
 (Peterson Equipment sold all their Thiokol/DMC/LMC inventory and records to Dan).
 Snowcat Service stocks many parts.
 They also have the original production records to find out what year your cat was made.

 Parts and info